nehalsin/community-education-knowledge-base/index.md

 # Community Education Knowledge Base

-This website covers our tours across the country with schools, communities, groups, farm based familes/communities, _gurukulas_ where we visit as knowledge experts to help hone skills in children, know them deeply, help build them inside out and flower with them together (as in a joint family) while aiding seek own individual aims for holistic success and happiness.
+This website covers our tours across the country with schools, communities, groups, farm based familes/communities, _gurukulas_ where we visit as Knowledge Process experts to help hone skills in children, know them deeply, help build them inside out and flower with them together (as in a joint family) while aiding seek own individual aims for holistic success and happiness.

-We go especially to remote areas' _gurukulas_ to interact with children and staff at individual and group level on various topics.
+We go especially to remote _gurukulas_ to interact with children and staff at individual and group level on various topics.

 The Beautiful Mind Mapping, Spirituality in daily life (question/answers), magic of Mathematics, Yoga, traditional seeds' exchange and concrete actions for a better society are our main engagements.